Growing in God’s love

 When the time is right, you may need to place ashes in their final resting place.
 The church minister can offer brief words and prayers specially for this.

 Grieving is a natural part of coming to terms with loss, and may continue for some time.
-God is there for everyone at such times of crisis; please ask if you would like the Curate or someone from the church to visit.
+God is there for everyone at such times of crisis; please ask if you would like the church minister or someone from the church to visit.

 There are times when we cannot find the right words or when other people say it better.
 Here are a few thoughts from the Bible and past masters of prayer about death and bereavement: